Nigeria, like many parts of the world, faces multiple burdens of malnutrition, with undernutrition and micronutrient deficiencies

-Nigeria is an A4NH focus country, along with Vietnam, Ethiopia, Bangladesh, and India.
-In Nigeria, its work is coordinated by the International Institute of Tropical Agriculture (IITA), which features prominently in some of the Nigerian government’s nutrition programs.
+Nigeria is an A4NH focus country, along with Bangladesh, Ethiopia, India, and Viet Nam.
+In Nigeria, A4NH’s work is coordinated by the International Institute of Tropical Agriculture (IITA), which features prominently in some of the Nigerian government’s nutrition programs.
 A4NH’s work in Nigeria is underway in four of the program’s five research flagships: Food Systems for Healthier Diets (Flagship 1), Biofortification (Flagship 2), Food Safety (Flagship 3), and Supporting Policies, Programs, and Enabling Action through Research (Flagship 4), with flagships working together to further progress and share learning across countries.

 Flagship One: Food Systems for Healthier Diets (FSHD)

 Nigeria’s food systems are complicated and evolving, with increasing needs of consumers in growing cities and challenges such as navigating longer supply chains to deliver fresh foods to markets.
-Researchers in FSHD, which is led by Wageningen University & Research with the Alliance of Bioversity International and CIAT, IFPRI, and IITA, are studying this situation from multiple angles to understand the food system as a whole.
-These range from examining what gaps exist in diets, what the policy environment is, and what opportunities exist for private-sector partnership.
-Goals include improving intake of fruits and vegetables in urban areas, by first understanding what drives the choices consumers are making; reducing food loss in the tomato value chain by replacing baskets with crates; and exploring how fortified milk impacts the food system.
-The team is also working to map the food system in Lagos, so researchers and policymakers have a better understanding of its workings and where interventions might be appropriate.
+Researchers in FSHD, led by Wageningen University & Research with the Alliance of Bioversity International and CIAT, IFPRI, and IITA, are studying this situation from multiple angles to understand the food system as a whole.
+Their work examines dietary gaps, seeks to understand the policy environment, and identifies opportunities for private sector partnership.
+Goals include improving intake of fruits and vegetables in urban areas, by first understanding what drives consumer choice; reducing food loss in the tomato value chain by replacing baskets with crates; and exploring how fortified milk impacts the food system.
+The team is also working to map the food system in Lagos, so researchers and policymakers will have a better understanding of its workings and where interventions might be appropriate.

 Flagship Two: Biofortification